eunomia-bpf/eunomia.dev/docs/bpftime/documents/examples.md

 ## Tracing the system

-- `tracing userspace functions with uprobe`: Attach uprobe, uretprobe or all syscall tracepoints(currently x86 only) eBPF programs to a process or a group of processes:
+### Tracing userspace functions with uprobe

+Attach uprobe, uretprobe or all syscall tracepoints(currently x86 only) eBPF programs to a process or a group of processes

 - [`malloc`](https://github.com/eunomia-bpf/bpftime/tree/master/example/malloc): count the malloc calls in libc by pid. demonstrate how to use the userspace `uprobe` with basic `hashmap`.
 - [`bashreadline`](https://github.com/eunomia-bpf/bpftime/tree/master/example/libbpf-tools/bashreadline): Print entered bash commands from running shells,
 - [`sslsniff`](https://github.com/eunomia-bpf/bpftime/tree/master/example/sslsniff): Trace and print all SSL/TLS connections and raw traffic data.

-- `tracing all syscalls with tracepoints`
+### tracing all syscalls with tracepoints

 - [`opensnoop`](https://github.com/eunomia-bpf/bpftime/tree/master/example/opensnoop): trace file open or close syscalls in a process. demonstrate how to use the userspace `syscall tracepoint` with `ring buffer` output.

 More bcc/libbpf-tools examples can be found in [example/libbpf-tools](https://github.com/eunomia-bpf/bpftime/tree/master/example/libbpf-tools).

+### bpftrace

 You can also run bpftime with `bpftrace`, we've test it on [this commit](https://github.com/iovisor/bpftrace/commit/75aca47dd8e1d642ff31c9d3ce330e0c616e5b96).
 More details about how to run bpftrace in usespace, can be found in [example/bpftrace](https://github.com/eunomia-bpf/bpftime/tree/master/example/bpftrace).